[object Object]

 How to Become a Front-End Developer?

 You don’t need a computer science degree to become a front-end web developer.
 Start by learning fundamental front-end programming languages: HTML, CSS, and JavaScript.
 These are the building blocks of all websites.
-Once you have a grasp of these languages, practice coding basic websites to test your skills and grow from there.
+Once you grasp these languages, practice coding basic websites to test your skills and grow from there.

 How to Become a Back-End Developer?